 We have compiled a list of frequently asked questions and answers about the University’s commitment to providing equal opportunities for individuals with disabilities.
 In addition, you can learn more about how to request an accommodation, resources available to support individuals with disabilities, and how to report an incident of discrimination on the basis of disability.

-The University of Chicago’s Affirmative Action Programs for staff, faculty, veterans, and individuals with disabilities are available for review by any employee or applicant for employment by appointment with the Office for Equal Opportunity Programs.
+The University of Chicago’s Affirmative Action Programs for staff, faculty, veterans, and individuals with disabilities are available for review by any employee or applicant for employment by appointment with Equal Opportunity Programs.
 Appointments will be scheduled during regular business hours.
-Interested persons should contact the Office for Equal Opportunity Programs.
+Interested persons should contact the Equal Opportunity Programs.

 In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to University programs on the basis of individual merit.
 The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law (including Title IX of the Education Amendments of 1972).
 For additional information regarding the University of Chicago’s Policy on Harassment, Discrimination, and Sexual Misconduct, please see: http://harassmentpolicy.uchicago.edu/page/policy.